kjolley/BIGSdb_documentation/dbase_setup.rst

     for defining AMR fields, where one field is a modifier (>,<,=) for a MIC value field.
 A field with this attribute defined will not be shown as a separate field within the isolate record, but will be displayed as a prefix to the value of the set field.
+The prefix field will also not be labelled in the curation interface isolate add/update form, but will appear immediately before and inline with the prefixed field.

 * regex